Does IES Holdings (IESC) Pay a Dividend? (2026)

 The bottom line on the IESC dividend

-IES Holdings (IESC) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+IES Holdings (IESC) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the IESC guide.
 Walnut can show how IESC fits your real portfolio.
 It is not an investment adviser.

 FAQ